Chart Color Schemes

 Income

-AreaSearch's latest postcode level ATO data for financial year 2022 shows median income in Waramanga at $66,732 and average income at $79,388.
-This compares to Australian Capital Territory's median income of $68,678 and average income of $83,634.
-Based on Wage Price Index growth of 13.6% since financial year 2022, estimated current incomes are approximately $75,808 (median) and $90,185 (average) as of September 2025.
-From the 2021 Census, Waramanga's household, family and personal incomes rank highly nationally, between the 81st and 90th percentiles.
-The earnings profile shows 28.0% of residents earning $1,500 - 2,999 weekly, mirroring the broader area where 34.3% fall within this bracket.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Waramanga SA2 is $66,732 and average income stands at $79,388.
+This contrasts with Australian Capital Territory's median income of $68,678 and average income of $83,634.
+Based on Wage Price Index growth of 13.6% since financial year 2022, current estimates for Waramanga would be approximately $75,808 (median) and $90,185 (average) as of September 2025.
+According to the 2021 Census, incomes in Waramanga rank highly nationally, with household income between the 80th and 90th percentiles.
+The earnings profile shows that 28.0% of residents fall within the $1,500 - $2,999 weekly income range, mirroring the broader area where 34.3% occupy this bracket.
 Higher earners make up a substantial presence with 36.8% exceeding $3,000 weekly.
-Housing accounts for 13.5% of income, and residents rank highly in disposable income at the 83rd percentile nationally.
+Housing accounts for 13.5% of income and residents rank highly in disposable income at the 82nd percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income